platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/configure.md

 You may need to add other cookies depending on what additional modules you have installed.

 You can also set up routes as [HTTP redirects](/define-routes/redirects.md).
 In the following example, all requests to `www.{default}` are redirected to the equivalent URL without `www`.
 HTTP requests are automatically redirected to HTTPS.

-If you don't include a `{{< vendor/configfile "routes" >}}` file, a single default route is used.
+If you don't define a routes top-level key in the {{< vendor/configfile "routes" >}}
+file, a single default route is used.
 This is equivalent to the following:

 ```yaml {configFile="app"}
 routes: